splunk/public-o11y-docs/gdi/monitors-languages/jmx.md

 <h2>Note</h2>

 If you are instrumenting an application with the Splunk Distribution of OpenTelemetry Java, you can capture metrics with the Java agent instead of using a JMX monitor.
-To learn more, see [Instrument your Java application for Splunk Observability Cloud](https://docs.splunk.com/Observability/en/gdi/get-data-in/application/java/instrumentation/instrument-java-application.html#activate-metrics-collection).
+To learn more, see {ref}`enable_automatic_metric_collection`.

 ---